 THE BUDGET.
-I.

-OUR examination of Mr. Disraeli's Budget is not a party criticism : its objects are to inquire how far that Budget conforms to or violates scientific principles, and to learn such practical lessons as we can from the speech of its proposer, and from the progress of the questions discussed.
+OUR examination of Mr. Disraeli's Budget is not a party criticism: its objects are to inquire how far that Budget conforms to or violates scientific principles, and to learn such practical lessons as we can from the speech of its proposer, and from the progress of the questions discussed.

 The Chancellor of the Exchequer professes in his speech to hear and redress the classes whose complaints he has uttered more loudly, and endorsed more conspicuously, than almost any other man.
 "If," says he, "we can arrive at some conclusions on these points, those classes which now assert that they have been injured by recent legislation, if their claims are heard, and if established fairly met, will merge in the mass of the community, and we shall hereafter have to consider no other claims but those which represent the unanimous voice and feeling of the entire country."
 But the alterations in the taxes with which he proposes as fairly meeting these claims, are no other than those which have long been required by other considerations, and have been long urged for other reasons.
 They must sooner or later have been made, independently of all idea of compensation or of extinguishing the special claims of any section of the community.
 Indispensable and long-sought reforms have thus been adroitly substituted for a promised class relief; and if these fiscal changes are a sufficient settlement of those special claims, then those special claims had no real value whatever.
 The whole proceeding is a covert surrender of Protection in the small and shadowy form it finally assumed.
-We have no quarret with it, nor do we wonder that the Chancellor of the Exchequer, with the actual responsibilities of office on him, found Protection a principle utterly impossible to stand by.
+We have no quarrel with it, nor do we wonder that the Chancellor of the Exchequer, with the actual responsibilities of office on him, found Protection a principle utterly impossible to stand by.
 Our only remark is, that so will all policies which violate great natural principles desert in the end those who have stood by them.
-Nevertheless the budget is an irrevocable estimate of the value of the claims of the exprotected classes, oven as assessed by their own advocates.
+Nevertheless the budget is an irrevocable estimate of the value of the claims of the exprotected classes, even as assessed by their own advoin the mode of levying our revenues as may contribute more to the satisfaction and welfare of the community; whether such alterations can be effected in our system of taxation as may remove from various classes not an ill-founded sense of injury and injustice; and, above all, whether we may not take this opportunity of establishing our financial system on PRINCIPLES more adapted to the requirements of the times, and especially to the industry of a country pre-eminent for its capacity for labour."
+Here, as elsewhere, is ample admission for the evils of our present system of taxation; here, too, is proposed, in words, a noble object, viz., the establishment of just principles of taxation.
+But no new "principle" whatever is introduced into our taxation by this Budget, which differs from its predecessors only in its adjustment of details; and however that adjustment may have been adapted to the immediate purposes of the Chancellor of the Exchequer, we have yet to seek principles of taxation; in respect of them Mr. Disraeli has taught us nothing.

-Mr. Disraeli, in the outset of his speech, undertakes to inquire whether "it is possible to make such changes THE LEADER.
+Mr. Disraeli, in the outset of his speech, undertakes to inquire whether "it is possible to make such changes